tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-web-pvd.md

 Any query that may be proxied through a server, for the purposes of obfuscation, cannot directly send its DNS message without encrypting it further.
-Such messages are encoded as PROXY_QUERY and SIGNED_QUERY messages.
-A client can send a PROXY_QUERY message to the Obfuscation Proxy, which can in turn send a SIGNED_QUERY to the Obfuscation Target.
+Such messages are encoded as PROXY_QUERY and ENCRYPTED_QUERY messages.
+A client can send a PROXY_QUERY message to the Obfuscation Proxy, which can in turn send a ENCRYPTED_QUERY to the Obfuscation Target.

 Query IDs generated Clients are random values that only are exposed to the Obfuscation Proxy.
 The Obfuscation Proxy MUST generate new Query ID values (Query ID Prime values)